Michael Demurjian Sells 20,000 Shares of Tyme Technologies Inc (NASDAQ:TYME) Stock

 - On Monday, July 29th, Michael Demurjian sold 50,000 shares of Tyme Technologies stock.
 The stock was sold at an average price of $1.11, for a total value of $55,500.00.

-A number of equities research analysts recently commented on TYME shares.
-Zacks Investment Research upgraded Tyme Technologies from a “hold” rating to a “buy” rating and set a $1.00 price objective for the company in a report on Friday, August 16th.
-HC Wainwright started coverage on Tyme Technologies in a report on Monday, August 12th.
-They issued a “buy” rating for the company.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in TYME.
-Bank of America Corp DE increased its holdings in Tyme Technologies by 1,066.6% in the fourth quarter.
-Bank of America Corp DE now owns 42,849 shares of the company’s stock valued at $158,000 after purchasing an additional 39,176 shares during the last quarter.
-Deutsche Bank AG increased its holdings in Tyme Technologies by 12.8% in the fourth quarter.
-Deutsche Bank AG now owns 136,105 shares of the company’s stock valued at $501,000 after purchasing an additional 15,483 shares during the last quarter.
-BNP Paribas Arbitrage SA bought a new stake in Tyme Technologies in the first quarter valued at about $46,000.
-SG Americas Securities LLC bought a new stake in Tyme Technologies in the first quarter valued at about $27,000.
-Finally, Bank of New York Mellon Corp increased its holdings in Tyme Technologies by 5.9% in the second quarter.
-Bank of New York Mellon Corp now owns 306,199 shares of the company’s stock valued at $374,000 after purchasing an additional 17,173 shares during the last quarter.
+Hedge funds have recently modified their holdings of the company.
+SG Americas Securities LLC purchased a new position in shares of Tyme Technologies during the first quarter valued at $27,000.
+BNP Paribas Arbitrage SA purchased a new position in shares of Tyme Technologies during the first quarter valued at $46,000.
+Bank of America Corp DE grew its holdings in shares of Tyme Technologies by 1,066.6% during the fourth quarter.
+Bank of America Corp DE now owns 42,849 shares of the company’s stock valued at $158,000 after buying an additional 39,176 shares in the last quarter.
+Morgan Stanley grew its holdings in shares of Tyme Technologies by 187.8% during the second quarter.
+Morgan Stanley now owns 139,579 shares of the company’s stock valued at $170,000 after buying an additional 91,081 shares in the last quarter.
+Finally, Paloma Partners Management Co purchased a new position in shares of Tyme Technologies during the second quarter valued at $238,000.
 Institutional investors and hedge funds own 14.96% of the company’s stock.

+A number of research analysts have recently weighed in on the company.
+HC Wainwright assumed coverage on Tyme Technologies in a report on Monday, August 12th.
+They set a “buy” rating on the stock.
+Zacks Investment Research upgraded Tyme Technologies from a “hold” rating to a “buy” rating and set a $1.00 price target on the stock in a report on Friday, August 16th.

 Tyme Technologies, Inc, a clinical-stage biotechnology company, develops novel cancer therapeutics.
 It is developing SM-88, a combination therapy based on dysfunctional metyrosine derivatives in Phase II development for metastatic pancreatic cancer and biomarker-recurrent prostate cancer.
 The company was founded in 2011 and is headquartered in New York, New York.